Yenof/chat-panel/README.md

 When toggling the plugin on/off it does not remember message history (including closing and reopening the client).

 Really long NPC Dialog messages get cut off and don't show the whole text, there are other plugins that handle this better.

-The Combat tab relies on what the player is targetting, so if you are hit, and you have no target it will just say `PlayerName was hit for: 1`.

 The appearance of Chat Panel's titlebar is mostly dependent on your operating system's settings, some systems allow user customization of titlebars.<br/>
 For now, RuneLite child windows like Chat Panel or Color Picker don't inherit Custom Chrome on all OSs, some work though.<br/>